Tacotakedown/simconnect-rs/Readme.md

 # SimConnect Bindings for Rust

-## Updating the bindings
+## Why this crate
 why is this different from many of the other crates?
 1. No Bindgen, this projects only dependency is cargo
-2. Static link (that may or may not work), this should remove the need for the SimConnect.dll to be present next to your compiled exe
+2. Static linking feature - no more SimConnect.dll needed

 ## Using
 Add this to your `Cargo.toml`